TrackPolitics logoTrackPolitics

 AI-generated

-Christian Wakeford is the Labour (Co-op) MP for Bury South, first elected in 2019.
-He currently serves as a Government Whip (Lord Commissioner of the Treasury) and sits on the Committee of Selection; in February 2026 he joined the Select Committee on the Armed Forces Bill.
-Throughout his time in Parliament he has taken on multiple committee roles, including service as an Assistant Whip from 2024 to 2025.
+Christian Wakeford is the Labour (Co-op) MP for Bury South, first elected in December 2019.
+He currently serves as a Government Whip, Lord Commissioner of the Treasury, and sits on the Committee of Selection; since February 2026 he has been a member of the Select Committee on the Armed Forces Bill.
+His parliamentary career includes extensive committee work across finance, digital policy and trade, with prior roles including Assistant Whip from 2024 to 2025.

 Voting Patterns